PatAltimore/microsoft-authentication-library-javascript/msal-javascript-conceptual/node/accounts.md

 ---
-title: Overview
-description:  Overview of the Microsoft Authentication Libraries for JavaScript
-services: active-directory
+title: "Migrate your Node.js application from ADAL to MSAL"
+description: How to update your existing Node.js application to use the Microsoft Authentication Library (MSAL) for authentication and authorization instead of the Active Directory Authentication Library (ADAL).
-author: Dickson-Mwendia
+author: EmLauber
 manager: CelesteDG

-ms.topic: reference
-ms.date: 11/29/2023
-ms.author: dmwendia
+ms.author: emilylauber

+ms.date: 04/26/2021
+ms.service: active-directory
+ms.subservice: develop
+ms.topic: conceptual
-ms.reviewer: emilylauber
+ms.reviewer: dmwendia,cwerner, owenrichards, kengaderdus
+#Customer intent: As an application developer, I want to learn how to change the code in my Node.js application from using ADAL as its authentication library to MSAL.
 ---

 # Accounts in MSAL Node